-Year Ended December 31, 2020 Compared With Year Ended December 31, 2019 and Targeting Systems programs, resulting in \$109 million of additional revenue as compared to the prior year.
+Year Ended December 31, 2020 Compared With Year Ended December 31, 2019

+The revenue growth at our ASC segment was driven principally by programs transitioning from development to production and increased deliveries in our next generation dismounted Soldier Sensing and Targeting Systems programs, resulting in \$109 million of additional revenue as compared to the prior year.
 Additionally newly awarded advanced combat networking hardware and ruggedized maintenance support programs contributed \$41 million and \$29 million of additional revenue, respectively.
 Our ASC segment also realized annual revenue expansion through progress on our recently awarded electronic control systems program for the U.S. Navy shipboard launch system (\$22 million) and Pilot Training (\$29 million) programs.
 This revenue growth was offset in part by lower Airborne Force Protection programs revenue resulting from the transition from our accelerated production efforts under the Urgent Operational Needs ("ONS") program with the U.S. Navy in 2019 to development efforts to expand program capabilities in 2020, reducing revenue by \$30 million.
 Additionally, a management decision to focus on program pursuits that better fit our strategic investment profile, lowered Naval common network services equipment by \$64 million and lower throughput on antenna programs with the U.S. Navy of \$16 million.
 In total, segment revenue increased \$148 million, or 8.2%, from \$1,810 million for the year ended December 31, 2019 to \$1,958 million for the year ended December 31, 2020.